-Following his first stint with the Razorbacks, Thurman played 11 seasons of professional basketball overseas in Lebanon, Greece, Cyprus and Italy.
-His successful pro career came to a close after the 2006 season and Little Rock, Arkansas, became his permanent home.
+Following his playing days with the Razorbacks, Thurman played 11 seasons of professional basketball overseas in Lebanon, Greece, Cyprus and Italy.
+His successful pro career came to a close after the 2006 season and he returned to the state to reside in Little Rock.
 There, he worked in the real estate field and, eventually, began working for Episcopal Collegiate School as Director of Community Relations, as well as being a teacher and coach.

 Thurman received a bachelor’s degree from Philander Smith College in 2003 and his Masters in secondary education from the University of Arkansas at Little Rock in 2012.